 - have more than $40,000 in our SA

 - complete Self-Awareness Questionnaire (SAQ) (from 1 October 2018)

-For the final two requirements on minimum balances, this is because we can only invest any CPF balances above the first $20,000 in our OA and $40,000 in our SA.
-This is to enable us to enter CPF LIFE automatically – which requires us to have $60,000 flowing into our Retirement Account (RA) when we turn 55.
+The final two requirements on minimum balances, allowing us to only invest CPF balances above the first $20,000 in our OA and $40,000 in our SA is to enable us to enter CPF LIFE automatically.
+CPF LIFE is Singapore’s annuity scheme that provides a lifelong monthly payout during our old age, and requires us to have $60,000 flowing into our Retirement Account (RA) when we turn 55.

 Another thing we need to note when investing our CPF balances is that there are costs involved.
-In 2018, the government had committed to reduce the cost of investing CPF monies.
-From October 2020, sales charges have been removed and annual wrap fees are capped to 0.4%.
-This reduces cost for those investing our CPF monies, which should translate into better returns.
+From October 2020, the CPF Board has mandated the removal of all sales charges, and capped annual wrap fees at 0.4% per annum.
+This reduces costs for those investing our CPF monies, which should translate into better returns.

-We can invest in a broad range of approximately 85 unit trusts with our OA funds.
+We can invest in a broad range of nearly 100 unit trusts with our OA funds.
 We can invest into majority of the unit trusts individually, while about 10 of them have to be invested into via Investment-Linked Products (ILPs).

 The unit trusts that we can invest in with our OA funds are also typically managed by reputable fund managers such as:

 - Eastspring Investments

 - FSSA Investment